UtkarshTheWise/Swolo/README.md

 The project is organized into logical directories:

 -   `assets/`: Contains images, 3D models, and other media.
--   `backend/`: Folder containing backend files, the generate music and audio mixing page and corresponding html,javascript and css files.
+-   `backend/`: Contains all the files for the backend, the dashboard, the login and the page to generate music.
 -   `models/`: Stores models for the Three.js scene.
 -   `node_modules/`: Contains installed npm packages.
 -   `index.html`: The main entry point of the website.